fdoebbelin/Wissen/Obsidian/Help/Customization/Custom hotkeys.md

 We only defined default hotkeys for the most commonly used commands, but if you frequently use a command, it would save you lots of time if you add a hotkey for it.

-For a list of default hotkeys, [[Use hotkeys|see here]].
+For a list of default hotkeys, [see here](Use%20hotkeys.md).

 ### Viewing hotkeys

-The fastest way to see the hotkey set for a command is to find the command in [[Command palette]].
+The fastest way to see the hotkey set for a command is to find the command in [Command palette](Command%20palette.md).
 If there's a hotkey listed for that command, it's set.

 ### Setting hotkeys